Arif Wazir: Personal life and family

 Arif belonged to the Ahmadzai Wazir tribe of the Pashtuns.
 His family, which had been part of the Pashtun nationalist movement for many years, earned the enmity of the militants because of the family's anti-Taliban stance.
 In July 2005, Arif's father Saadullah Jan, his brother Ibrahim, his uncle Malik Mirzalam (father of Ali Wazir), his cousin Tariq (brother of Ali Wazir), and another uncle Feroz Khan, were assassinated by militants in a single ambush near their home in Wanna.
-Ishaq Wazir, who was another brother of Arif, and Farooq Wazir, the elder brother of Ali Wazir, were shot dead in other isolated targeted killings.
+Ishaq Wazir, who was another brother of Arif, and Faruk Wazir, the elder brother of Ali Wazir, were shot dead in other isolated targeted killings.
 However, the Pakistani government did not investigate the killings and made no arrests.
 Because of losing his elders and adult family members, Arif was forced to quit his studies and become the man of the house.

 The militants also ruined the businesses owned by his family.
 Their gas stations were demolished, their tube wells were filled with dirt, and their apple and peach orchards were sprayed with poisonous chemicals.
 In 2016, the government demolished his family's market in Wanna with dynamite under the Frontier Crimes Regulation, which authorized collective punishment, after a bomb killed an army officer.
 In an opinion article for The Diplomat, Ali Wazir discussed the incident: "While local officials admitted to me that it was an accident and we were not to blame, they nevertheless destroyed our livelihoods under the Frontier Crimes Regulation."
 Authorities also prevented the locals of Wanna from collecting donations to help Arif Wazir's family.
 “They were told it would set an unacceptable precedent because the government cannot let anyone help those it punishes,” wrote Ali Wazir.